 After inspection, the athletes shall proceed to their respective preparation area with one coach.
-The operator will pass the VR headsets with AXIS receiver attached to the Judges.
-The Judges will join the Game Room and help the athletes select their in-game characters.
+The equipment manager will pass the VR headsets with motion tracking receiver attached to the Technical Operator.
+The Technical Operator will join the Game Room and help the athletes select their in-game characters which have been selected during registration.